aws/karpenter-provider-aws/designs/node-ownership.md

 1. Karpenter stops creating the Node object, avoiding race conditions and conflicts with the kube-apiserver and the kubelet that are causing orphaned nodes and instances
 2. Karpenter does not need to know the node name at the end of its provisioning loop, shortening the provisioning loop for clouds that do not know the node name at instance launch time
-3. Karpenter stops mutating the Node object by adding labels, ownerReferences and finalizers, avoiding conflicts with other Kubernetes tooling which relies on a well-known state for the Node.
-4. Karpenter stops finalizing nodes such that nodes hang on deletion when Karpenter is uninstalled.
+3. Karpenter ensures that provisioners own Machines and that this ownership can be reflected at creation time.
+This ensures that Machines and Nodes aren't unintentionally orphaned when provisioners are deleted.
 5. Karpenter makes its in-flight capacity observable to users through well-known Kubernetes APIs

-_Note: This internal Machine CR will come in as an alpha API and should __not__ be relied upon for any dependent tooling until the API is stable._
+_Note: This internal Machine CR will come in as an alpha API and an internal design detail and should __not__ be relied upon for any dependent tooling until the API is stable._

 ## Background